Strange tale of the sheep which 'ate rocks'

 Shropshire dairy and poultry farmer Roger Evans has launched his latest book which showcases his diaries spanning from October 2020 up to June this year.

-For many years he has written a weekly farming column in the Western Daily Press and is a regular contributor to various specialist dairy magazines.
-He writes a new book every two years and they have sold over 27,000 copies.
+For many years he has written a weekly farming column and is a regular contributor to various specialist dairy magazines.
+He writes a new book every two years and they have sold more than 27,000 copies.

 His latest book, called Land of Milk and (No) Money, is full of accounts and anecdotes, reflections and observations, with one recurring theme being the fundamental ignorance of farming and the countryside of some folk who nevertheless think they know better than farmers.